wa0x6e/cal-heatmap-doc/docs/plugins/legend.md

 </BrowserWindow>

+### And more...

 :::info
 The legend uses [ObservaleHQ Plot library](https://github.com/observablehq/plot) under the hood.
 See [this article](https://observablehq.com/@d3/color-legend) for a more detailed and advanced customisation of the legend.

+You can find more supported options directly on the [library documentation](https://github.com/observablehq/plot#plotlegendscalename-options)
 :::